 There are some things that are practically impossible to learn without actually doing them.
-For instance, no amount of reading about how to play a piano will eliminate the need to sit down at the keyboard and practice.
+For instance, no amount of reading about how to play the piano will eliminate the need to sit down at the keyboard and practice.
 Likewise, you can study great art for a lifetime, but you will never really learn to paint without actually picking up a paintbrush.

 To a large degree, project management is like this as well.
 No amount of training or education will substitute for on-the-job learning.
-That is not to knock training (after all, I own a training company that I’m very proud of); but it’s an acknowledgement that there are some things that have to be learned in the classroom of life.
+That is not to knock training (after all, I own a training company that I’m very proud of); but it’s an acknowledgment that there are some things that have to be learned in the classroom of life.

 With project management’s surge in popularity, many top schools now offer classes or degrees in project management.
-These programs are great for teaching the hard skills such as how to create the various components of a project plan, or how to account for risk.
+These programs are great for teaching hard skills such as how to create the various components of a project plan, or how to account for risk.
 But many of the soft skills are much more difficult to teach in a classroom environment.

 What follows is a list of some key skills that are better learned in one’s career than in the classroom.
 Every real project management professional—or anyone who manages projects—will benefit by mastering these skills to advance their career.